-But blockchains are not exclusive to the crypto world.
+Contrary to popular belief, blockchains are not exclusive to the crypto world.
 In fact, some of the most exciting applications of blockchains have nothing to do with Bitcoin or any other cryptocurrency.
-Let's discover some of them together.

-First, a quick primer for those who are not properly versed in the subject.
-A blockchain is a system in which information is recorded so that it becomes difficult or impossible to change, hack or cheat the system.
+In case you forgot the basics, a blockchain is a system in which information is recorded so that it becomes difficult or impossible to change, hack or cheat the system.
 When it comes to crypto, the blockchain essentially acts as a ledger of transactions that gets duplicated and distributed across the entire network of computer systems on the blockchain.
 The blockchain leverages the characteristics of a computer network of nodes and allows a ledger containing data and information to be managed and updated in an open, shared, safe and distributed manner without the need for a centralized control and verification entity.

 Smart contracts are one of the most promising applications of blockchain technology.
 These contracts are basically computer programs that can oversee all aspects of an agreement between parties, from facilitation to execution.